 Ask Mumbai’s well-dressed fashion mavens where they do their shopping, and odds are they’ll point you in the direction of the eternally chic Bombay Electric, which has been a leading local presence on the style scene for more than a decade.
 Located near the Taj Mahal Palace, Bombay Electric looks sharp with its clean, white interior.
 It’s an ideal backdrop for its wide range of eye-catching pieces, from designer clothing to vibrant bangles to vintage Bollywood posters and even a collection of records.

-Kala Niketan specialises in gorgeous saris © de-kay/iStock
+Kala Niketan specializes in gorgeous saris © de-kay/iStock

 If Bombay Electric represents the cutting-edge of Indian fashion, than Kala Niketan harkens back to its most beautiful traditions.
 Undoubtedly one of the best boutiques in Mumbai for those in search of a beautiful sari, the expansive shop is absolutely filled with rows of brilliantly hued, brocade cloths (you’d do well to ask the shop assistant for some guidance in navigating the shelves).
 Shoppers can opt for more traditional designers or select modern patterns that wink with sequins.
 Just be sure to set aside the proper amount of time for browsing.